 Firstly, we never look for trades in the market during the London Session (8:00am – 16:30pm UK time).
-This may sound odd, but our trade ideas are formed between 6:00am – 7:00am UK time, we never sit there scanning through the markets looking at opportunities during the important trading hours.
+This may sound odd, but our trade ideas are formed outside the hours of London trade, we never sit there scanning through the markets looking at opportunities during the important trading hours.

 A typical retail trader is taught to scan the market for opportunities (usually technical signals), they have their entry/stop loss plan and then they implement it.
 Our approach is totally different.
-The analysis that I do first thing in the morning tells me what I need to be focusing on and what I need to be avoiding for that day.
+The analysis that I do first thing in the morning/late in the evening tells me what I need to be focusing on and what I need to be avoiding for that day and the next.
 I then let the market come to me and tell me whether it’s ready to be sold or bought.
 This ensures that I’m not wasting time, I can set my price alerts and only be involved when the market is ready to let me in.

 When it comes to trading signals, I let my clients know exactly what pair we need to trade, what our bias is, where the entry zone is, where the stop needs to go and how much we’re going to target.
 Clients that have completed our trading education know specifically what to look for.
 This ensures that there is no confusion, every Client has the same, clear information and then it’s a case of waiting for the London Open to see if our trade bias is ready to execute.